michaelruocco/idv/README.md

 ## TODO list

+*  Try gradle java library plugin

+*  Put object mothers in separate module

+*  Get rid of fake time generator and just use a mock, also rename time generator to clock or something similar

+*  Update main build.gradle to add slf4j dependencies to all projects except spring app ones rather than duplicating into all modules

 *  All eligible flag against delivery method (for otp) and card (for pinsentry)

 *  Split modules so that OTP entities / use cases / json / api and config are separated more clearly between verification context and OTP